Koboko

 Koboko is a town in Northern Region of Uganda.
 It is the main municipal, administrative, and commercial centre of Koboko District.
-Koboko is also the hometown of former dictator Idi Amin who ruled Uganda between 1971 and 1979.
+Koboko is also the hometown of former dictator Idi Amin who ruled Uganda from 1971 to 1979.

 History

 A farm in Koboko was the birthplace of former military officer and 3rd president of Uganda, Idi Amin.

 Location

 Koboko is approximately 55 km, by road, north of Arua, the largest city in the West Nile sub-region.
 This location is approximately 484 km, by road, northwest of Kampala, the capital and largest city of Uganda.
 The coordinates of the town are 3°24'36.0"N, 30°57'36.0"E (Latitude:3.4100; Longitude:30.9600).